Split-ring resonator: Several types of SRR

 In research based in metamaterials, and specifically negative refractive index, there are different types of split-ring resonators.
-Of the examples mentioned below, most all of them have a gap in each ring.
+Of the examples mentioned below, most of them have a gap in each ring.
 In other words, with a double ring structure, each ring has a gap.

 There is the 1-D Split-Ring Structure with two square rings, one inside the other.
 One set of cited "unit cell" dimensions would be an outer square of 2.62 mm and an inner square of 0.25 mm.
 1-D structures such as this are easier to fabricate compared with constructing a rigid 2-D structure.

 The Symmetrical-Ring Structure is another classic example.
 Described by the nomenclature these are two rectangular square D type configurations, exactly the same size, lying flat, side by side, in the unit cell.
 Also these are not concentric.
 One set of cited dimensions are 2 mm on the shorter side, and 3.12 mm on the longer side.
 The gaps in each ring face each other, in the unit cell.

 The Omega Structure, as the nomenclature describes, has an Ω-shaped ring structure.
 There are two of these, standing vertical, side by side, instead of lying flat, in the unit cell.
 In 2005 these were considered to be a new type of metamaterial.
 One set of cited dimensions are annular parameters of R=1.4 mm and r=1 mm, and the straight edge is 3.33 mm.

-Another new metamaterial in 2005 was a coupled “S” shaped structure.
-There are two vertical "S" shaped structures, side by side, in a unit cell.
-There is no gap as in the ring structure, however there is a space between the top and middle parts of the S and space between the middle part and bottom part of the S. Furthermore, it still has the properties of having an electric plasma frequency and a magnetic resonant frequency.
+Another new metamaterial in 2005 was a coupled S-shaped structure.
+There are two vertical S-shaped structures, side by side, in a unit cell.
+There is no gap as in the ring structure; however, there is a space between the top and middle parts of the S and space between the middle part and bottom part of the S. Furthermore, it still has the properties of having an electric plasma frequency and a magnetic resonant frequency.